The ACCC plays an active role in the energy sector in Australia. Our role encompasses both electricity and gas.

-The ACCC does not regulate monopoly energy infrastructure any more, as those functions are now undertaken by the AER.
+The ACCC does not regulate monopoly energy infrastructure anymore, as those functions are now undertaken by the Australian Energy Regulator (AER).

 Details of decisions made by the ACCC in electricity and gas markets prior to the introduction of the AER and information on the National Electricity Market Access Code are available from our public registers.